↖ Homepage of the site 'What to do with your life?'

 How to overcome fear?

-Fear is often what prevents us from living our lives to the fullest.
-Overcoming your fear is therefore essential to be able to make the necessary changes, and accept the associated risk-taking.
-However, it is essential to carry out work in parallel to get rid of our beliefs so as not to engage in chimerical paths in which we end up losing contact with the facts, lying to ourselves, and ultimately causing harm. seriously to others without even realizing it.
+Fear is often what has prevented us from living our lives fully.
+Overcoming fear is therefore essential to be able to make the necessary changes and accept the associated risks.
+However, it is crucial to simultaneously work on letting go of one's beliefs to avoid embarking on illusory paths where one eventually loses touch with reality, deceives oneself, and ultimately harms others seriously without even realizing it.

 Objective

-We don't know a recipe for removing fear completely.
-Moreover, in small doses, fear is probably useful, because it invites us to be vigilant and fully involved.
+We do not know of a recipe to completely eliminate fear.
+Moreover, in small doses, fear is probably useful, as it invites us to be vigilant and fully engaged.

-The objective is therefore simply to be able to overcome your fear, that is to say, to have actions directed by your reason and not by your fears.
+The goal is therefore simply to be able to overcome one's fear, that is, to have actions guided by reason rather than by fears.

-The approach we recommend consists of seeking to identify cases where fear has taken over, which are of two types:
+The approach we recommend consists in identifying cases where fear has prevailed, which are of two types:

 •